ViralKasundra/100-days-of-Code-Python/Day_2_Tip Calculator/README.md

 # Tip Calculator
-This is a simple program written in Python that calculates the tip amount based on the user's input.
+Program that  calculates the tip amount based on the user's input.